Silobreaker/MaltegoDocumentation/index.md

 > Any &rarr; `silobreaker.Publication`

 > Search for trending publications that are strongly correlated with mentions of the input entity

+Silobreaker maintains a list of trusted cybersecurity sources - called "Threat Publications" - that analysts can use while monitoring specific entities or items of interest.
+This transform retrieves the _currently trending_ publications found in that list that are related to the input entity.
 ___
 [^1]: You must have a Silobreaker user account to view the user guide.